e-nsk logo

 In most cases you will need a visa to enter Russia.
 Apply to your Russian embassy for further information.

-Our money is called Roubles (pronounced 'rublz').
-The average rate of exchange for one dollar is about 25 Roubles.
+Our money is called Roubles (pronounced ‘rublz’).
+The average rate of exchange for one dollar is about 55 Roubles.
 Dollars are also widespread in Russia, although you can exchange them only through banks (officially).
 It is also unlikely that you will be able to pay in dollars for services, such as eating at a restaurant, or taking a taxi.
 Euros are also popular, but not to the extent of the dollar.
 ATMs for most systems such as Visa, MasterCard, Cirrus, etc. are available and widespread, but not as widely as in the West.
 For more information on money issues, exchanges, rates, ATMs, etc. in Novosibirsk, please visit our Hints and Tips section.

-People in Russia and in Novosibirsk are generally very friendly to foreigners, so in most cases you won't have any problems.
+People in Russia and in Novosibirsk are generally very friendly to foreigners, so in most cases you won’t have any problems.
 Instead, most people are usually glad to help you.
-We do recommend that you avoid arguments with drunk people on sensitive matters such as Chechnya, Serbia/Kosovo, Yeltsin, Communism, etc!
+We do recommend that you avoid arguments with drunk people on sensitive matters such as Chechnya, Serbia/Kosovo/Iraq/Syria, Yeltsin, Putin, Communism, etc!